A successful project depends on accurate input. Read these guidelines so you can present the best information to your potential suppliers.

 1) What is the application?

-Describing the application may pre-empt some of the later questions.
-The supplier may well be able to relate his experiences of other similar applications back to you, and this means you can avoid problems that have been seen before.
+Describing the application may answer some of the later questions.
+The supplier may well have experience of other similar applications, and this means you can avoid problems that have been seen before.
 Or it may be a completely new challenge!

 Consider whether the adhesive needs to be permanent, removable or is for temporary positioning.